AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 ### Forms - Document Services - Included

 * [OSGi only] Added a new attribute PAGECOUNT in Output and Forms Service..
 NPR-28922: Hotfix for CQ-4270870
-* [OSGi only] Enabled support to create static PDFs using Forms Service.
+* [OSGi only] Enabled support to create static PDF files using Forms Service.
 NPR-28572: Hotfix for CQ-4270869
 * Enabled permissions on XMLForm.exe for administrator and root users.
 NPR-29237: Hotfix for CQ-4267080

 ## OSGi bundles and Content Packages